Guide to Gard & Property for Sale in Department 30

 - Villas and townhouses: Ideal for those seeking space, comfort, and a sunny lifestyle.

-Thinking about a Property Purchase in the Gard?
+Thinking about Buying a House in the Gard?

 - Authenticity & Affordability: Where the Camargue’s wild marshes meet the Cévennes’ hills, the Gard offers stone mas, vineyards, and village houses, often 30–40% more affordable than the Riviera.

-- Strong Rental Demand: With tourists drawn to Nîmes’ Roman ruins, Uzès’ markets and the Pont du Gard, properties here generate 6–10% annual yields, especially for holiday lets or farmhouses in the garrigue.
+- Strong Rental Demand: With tourists drawn to Nîmes’ Roman ruins, Uzès’ markets, and the Pont du Gard, properties here yield 6–10% annually, especially for holiday lets or farmhouses in the garrigue.

-- Strategic Accessibility: Nîmes & Montpellier Airports (1h), TGV to Paris (3h), and proximity to Provence’s hotspots make it ideal for second-home owners and those wanting a central base in the South.
+- Strategic Accessibility: Nîmes & Montpellier Airports (1 hour), TGV to Paris (3 hours), and proximity to Provence’s hotspots make it ideal for second-home owners and those seeking a central base in the South.

 - Mediterranean Climate: Hot summers (30°C+) for river swimming, olive harvesting, and férias, with mild winters (6–12°C).